scroll to top

 3 days before the due date: Courtesy notice will be sent via email or text message.

-7 days overdue: Notice will be sent.
+7 days, 14 days, and 21 days overdue: Notices will be sent.

 28 days overdue: Billing Notice will be sent for the full replacement cost of the item(s).